-- Nanoparticles can contribute to stronger, lighter, cleaner and smarter surfaces and systems.
-They are used in i. the manufacturing of scratchproof eyeglasses, transport, sunscreen, crack resistant paints and so on. - Used in electronic devices. e.g. Magnetoresistive Random Access Memory (MRAM). ii. - iii.
-Nanotechnology plays an important role in water purification techniques. - Water contains waterborne pathogens like viruses, bacteria. a. - Cost-effective filter materials coated with silver nanoparticles (AgNps) is an alternative technology b. and can be used in water purification. - Silver nanoparticles act as highly effective antibacterial agent which kills E. coli from water. c. - Self-cleaning materials: iv. - Lotus is an example of self-cleaning.
-The lotus plant (Nelumbo nucifera) although grows in muddy a. water, its leaves always appear clean. - The plants' leaves are super-hydrophobic. b. - Nanostructures on lotus leaves repel water which carries dirt as it rolls off.
-Lotus effect is the basis of c. self-cleaning windows.
+- i.
+Nanoparticles can contribute to stronger, lighter, cleaner and smarter surfaces and systems.
+They are used in the manufacturing of scratchproof eyeglasses, transport, sunscreen, crack resistant paints and so on. - ii.
+Used in electronic devices. e.g. Magnetoresistive Random Access Memory (MRAM). - iii.
+Nanotechnology plays an important role in water purification techniques. - a.
+Water contains waterborne pathogens like viruses, bacteria. - b.
+Cost-effective filter materials coated with silver nanoparticles (AgNps) is an alternative technology and can be used in water purification. - c.
+Silver nanoparticles act as highly effective antibacterial agent which kills E. coli from water. - iv.
+Self-cleaning materials: - a.
+Lotus is an example of self-cleaning.
+The lotus plant (Nelumbo nucifera) although grows in muddy water, its leaves always appear clean. - b.
+The plants' leaves are super-hydrophobic. - c.
+Nanostructures on lotus leaves repel water which carries dirt as it rolls off.
+Lotus effect is the basis of self-cleaning windows.

-Q.34.
+\Q.34.
 How nanotechnology plays an important role in water purification techniques?

-[2 Marks] Ans: Refer Q.33. (iii) [1 Mark]
+Ans: Refer Q.33. (iii)

-Q.35.
+\Q.35.
 Which flower is an example of self-cleaning?